 If an expense is not eligible for reimbursement under your Supplementary Health Plan or Dental Plan you will need to complete the "HCSA Claim and Payment Request Form" and submit the form to Alberta Blue Cross.
-Claim forms can be found on the Onecity website and following the second set of steps above.
+Claim forms can be found on the Onecity website by following the the second set of steps listed above.